python/cpython/Doc/c-api/intro.rst

 * Sanity checks of the input arguments are added to frame creation.

-* The storage for long ints is initialized with a known invalid pattern to catch reference to uninitialized digits.
+* The storage for ints is initialized with a known invalid pattern to catch reference to uninitialized digits.

 * Low-level tracing and extra exception checking are added to the runtime